-Originally governed as part of Bahrain, the place became a hotspot for commercial activity, being a good place to stop between the Arabic Peninsula and the Indian Ocean.
-Later it became a protectorate of the Ottoman Empire until the ottomans wanted to turn “protecting” into “conquering”, when they were expelled for good from the area.
+Originally governed as part of Bahrain, the place became a hotspot for commercial activity, being a good place to stop between the Arabian Peninsula and the Indian Ocean.
+Later it became a protectorate of the Ottoman Empire until the Ottomans wanted to turn “protecting” into “conquering”, when they were expelled for good from the area.

 Football fans may know the country as the host of the 2022 World Cup, a selection that is widely believed to have been influenced by cash payout and international media exposure.
 Fans of sport in general (especially in Asia) may also remember the capital, Doha, as candidate city for the 2020 Olympic Games, and was host of the 2006 Asian Games, best known as the games whose opening ceremony featured Mohammed bin Hamad, a son of Sheikh Hamad and captain of Qatar's equestrian team, galloping with his horse carrying the Torch up the stands to light the cauldron perched atop the bleachers.
 Also, much like Bahrain and the United Arab Emirates, Qatar is attracting motorsport, having become the first nation in the Arab World to host a Grand Prix motorcycle race in 2004.

 The Qatari flag

 - Area: 11,581 km² (4,471 sq mi) (158th)